drug-design/course/docs/chapters/adme-properties.md

 ### Bioavailability
 *[Bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.

-Bioavailability is a pharmacokinetic term that describes the rate and extent to which the active drug ingredient enters the systemic circulation and thereby gains access to the site of action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/bioavailability-c16ed938'><i class='fa fa-play' aria-hidden='true'></i></button>Bioavailability is a pharmacokinetic term that describes the rate and extent to which the active drug ingredient enters the systemic circulation and thereby gains access to the site of action.
 Thus, bioavailability is concerned with how quickly and how much of a drug is present in the blood, after a specific dose is administered.
 *[Bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.